Home Pricing

 How to opt out of Radaris and remove your info for free

-2. Skip through the “instructions” by clicking “continue” on each of the screens.
+2. Read the instructions and click “continue” on each of the first three screens.

-8. Enter the verification code and click submit
+7. Enter the verification code Radaris sends you and click “submit.”

 Keep reading for the full opt out procedure with screenshots.

-We’ll opt you out of from Radaris and 170 other data brokers.
+We’ll opt you out from Radaris and 159+ other data brokers.

 1. Click “Get Started” and Create an account.

-4. Sign the authorization form.
-This will empower us to opt out on your behalf.
+5. Sign the authorization form.
+This will empower us to opt out on your behalf 💪

 6. You’re done!